About

 Shelby teaches critical writing to photo and video students at the School of Visual Arts, and has previously taught at Rhode Island School of Design.
 She is a Festival Editor with the Sundance Film Festival for the 2025 edition.

 Shelby has worked with artists’ moving images and independent/art house cinema for over a decade during her career with the film programmers of the Currents section (formerly known as Projections) at the New York Film Festival, the programming and admin for IFC Center, and roles with the Cannes Film Festival, IFC Films/Sundance Selects, Tribeca Film, Music Box Films, the Motion Picture department of ICM Partners, and director Hal Hartley.
-You can see which films she loved watching for the first time in the annual year-end lists begun by Screen Slate in 2020, plus 2021, 2022, and 2023 (underneath Dash Shaw’s list).
+You can see which films she loved watching for the first time in the annual year-end lists begun by Screen Slate in 2020, plus 2021, 2022, 2023 (underneath Dash Shaw’s list), and 2024.

 She holds an MFA in Digital + Media from Rhode Island School of Design (2022) and a BFA focused in Film, Video, Writing & Performance from the School of the Art Institute of Chicago (2013).
 In 2018 she was an invited Researcher to the 31st Images Festival in Toronto, Canada.